Facts on JODELEY (released in August 2020)

 New experiences

-I used the sound of rain in "Welcome Sunday" (track 9), and also tried out an acoustic guitar made slide, and a washboard.
+I used the sound of rain in "Welcome Sunday" (track 9).

 Funfacts

-"Foreign Light" was written to be used in a documentary, and you MAY get the pleasure to see this documentary in 2021/22.
+1: "Foreign Light" was written to be used in a documentary, and you MAY get the pleasure to see this documentary in 2026(?).
+It is filmed in the Norwegian village Hessdalen.

-I also used the prosess recording the song as my springtime exam assignment, and therefor also got some extra help making the instrumentation better sounding.
+I also used the recording prosess with "Foreign Light" as my springtime exam assignment, and therefor got some good help from a teacher making the instrumentation better balanced.